Technology Transfer FAQ

 A: The ABOR technology transfer policy is available here.

 Q: Where can I find statistics and metrics on the universities’ technology transfer operations?

-Q: How does the Arizona Technology and Research Innovation Fund money support technology transfer?
+Q: How does the Arizona Technology and Research Initiative Fund money support technology transfer?